D&D Naming Conventions by Race: Complete Reference Guide

 Fonkin Beren Turen

 Fonkin uses the punchy "f-n-k" consonant sequence that makes rock gnome names sound industrious and inventive.
-The multiple short names (Beren Turen) show the gnomish love of accumulating identifiers—gnomes may introduce themselves with six or more names, each representing different relationships and life experiences.
+The multiple short names (Beren Turen) show the gnomish love of accumulating identifiers; gnomes may introduce themselves with six or more names, each tied to different relationships and life experiences.

 Lilli Folkor Ningle

 Lilli features the doubled consonant and diminutive quality typical of female forest gnome names.
-The compound Folkor Ningle mixes a clan identifier with a whimsical element, reflecting the gnomish philosophy that names should be fun to say, easy to remember, and spark curiosity in the listener.
+The compound Folkor Ningle mixes a clan identifier with a whimsical element, following the gnomish idea that names should be fun to say, easy to remember, and spark curiosity in the listener.

 Bimpnottin Scheppen